luisito93/My-Career/Readme.md

 # My Career
 My Career is an open-source job board platform,
-We are a team from India, Algeria, Egypt, Poland and we are working on this project to make it better and better
+We are a team from India, Algeria, Egypt, Poland and we are working on this project to make it better and better.

 Feel free to contribute and improve this in any way you see fit.